boltex/leointeg/README.md

 | `Ctrl + D`                 | or   | `Shift + Alt + Down`  | Move Outline Down  |
 | `Ctrl + L`                 | or   | `Shift + Alt + Left`  | Move Outline Left  |
 | `Ctrl + R`                 | or   | `Shift + Alt + Right` | Move Outline Right |

+## Issues

+Deleting a node that had opened 'body panes' may cycle through your opened editors to search and close them.
+There is no current API command in vscode to close a particular editor so this cycling happens because 'next tab' and 'close active editor' commands are performed as a trick to close them.
+An appropriate command from the vscode api to fix this issue is on the way.

+For most users, **`Ctrl+D`** is often already assigned to some useful command.
+To help with this conflict, move commands will only trigger at an additional condition of having no selection in the text.
+So select at least one character to use the usual **`Ctrl+D`** vscode command in body panes.

 ## Extension Settings